Inoxiamo/copy-deployment/README.md

 # Kubernetes Deployment Copy Script

-This repository contains a Bash script for duplicating an existing Kubernetes deployment, appending the suffix "-test" to the duplicated deployment.
+This repository contains a Bash script for duplicating an existing Kubernetes deployment, appending the suffix "*-test-debug*" to the duplicated deployment.
 The script is designed to create a copy of an existing deployment while maintaining important configurations such as serviceAccount, configMap, secrets, and image, and forcing the number of replicas to 1.

 ## Features